The resource hub · from the austin ai guy · est. 2026

 № 06 Do we have to live in Austin?

-No. The hub is Austin-flavored — the IRL meets happen here — but the chat, the calls, and the workshops are online.
+No. The hub is Austin-flavored — the IRL meets happen here — but the chat, the stack-roast, and office hours are online.
 Plenty of members have never set foot in Texas.

 № 07 come in